 MXNet supports Ubuntu AArch64 based operating system so you can run MXNet on all NVIDIA Jetson modules, such as Jetson Nano, TX1, TX2, Xavier NX and AGX Xavier.

 These instructions will walk through how to build MXNet and install MXNet’s Python language binding.

 For the purposes of this install guide we will assume that CUDA is already installed on your Jetson device.
-The disk image provided by NVIDIA’s getting started guides will have the Jetson toolkit preinstalled, and this also includes CUDA.
+NVIDIA Jetpack comes with the latest OS image for Jetson mdoule, and developer tools for both host computer and developer kit, and this also includes CUDA.
 You should double check what versions are installed and which version you plan to use.